chemodun/X4-StationsTradeConfigExchanger/README.md

   - It is available via Steam - [SirNukes Mod Support APIs](https://steamcommunity.com/sharedfiles/filedetails/?id=2042901274)
   - Or via the Nexus Mods - [Mod Support APIs](https://www.nexusmods.com/x4foundations/mods/503)

+## Caution

+**Please, be aware that is first public release version of the Stations Trade Config Exchanger mod.
+Although it was tested in several scenarios, there may be some unforeseen issues or bugs.**

 ## Installation

 You can download the latest version via Steam client - [Stations Trade Config Exchanger](https://steamcommunity.com/sharedfiles/filedetails/?id=)